Shenfun -- Automated Spectral-Galerkin framework

 Shenfun is a high performance computing platform for solving partial differential equations (PDEs) by the spectral Galerkin method.
 The user interface to shenfun is very similar to FEniCS, but applications are limited to multidimensional tensor product grids, using either Cartesian or curvilinear grids (e.g., but not limited to, polar, cylindrical, spherical or parabolic).
 The code is parallelized with MPI through the mpi4py-fft package.

 Shenfun enables fast development of efficient and accurate PDE solvers (spectral order and accuracy), in the comfortable high-level Python language.
-The spectral accuracy is ensured by using high-order global orthogonal basis functions (Fourier, Legendre, Chebyshev, Laguerre, Hermite and Jacobi), as opposed to finite element codes that are using low-order local basis functions.
+The spectral accuracy is ensured by using high-order global orthogonal basis functions (Fourier, Legendre, Chebyshev first and second kind, Ultraspherical, Jacobi, Laguerre and Hermite), as opposed to finite element codes that are using low-order local basis functions.
 Efficiency is ensured through vectorization (Numpy), parallelization (mpi4py) and by moving critical routines to Cython or Numba.
 Shenfun has been used to run turbulence simulations (Direct Numerical Simulations) on thousands of processors on high-performance supercomputers, see the spectralDNS repository.

 The demo folder contains several examples for the Poisson, Helmholtz and Biharmonic equations.
 For extended documentation and installation instructions see ReadTheDocs.
 For interactive demos, see the jupyter book.
 Note that shenfun currently comes with the possibility to use two non-periodic directions (see biharmonic demo), and equations may be solved coupled and implicit (see MixedPoisson.py).

 Note that shenfun works with curvilinear coordinates.
 For example, it is possible to solve equations on a sphere (using spherical coordinates), on the surface of a torus, on a Möbius strip or along any curved line in 2D/3D.
-Actually, any new coordinates may be defined by the user as long as the coordinates lead to separable systems of equations.
+Actually, any new coordinates may be defined by the user as long as the coordinates lead to a system of equations with separable coefficients.
 After defining new coordinates, operators like div, grad and curl work automatically with the new curvilinear coordinates.
 See also this notebook on the sphere or an illustration of the vector Laplacian.

 For a more psychedelic experience, have a look at the simulation of the Ginzburg-Landau equation on the sphere (click for Youtube-video):